fenichelar/Pin/README.md

 Pin
 ===
-A Arduino library for fast I/O using port manipulation.
+An Arduino library for fast I/O using port manipulation.